• Queen's University

 Need some Support?

 The Peer Support Centre (PSC) is comprised of 100+ dedicated staff and volunteers.
-The PSC provides all undergraduate students with confidential, empathetic, peer-to-peer support, including resource referrals and practical guidance.
+The Peer Support Centre (PSC) provides all undergraduate students with confidential, empathetic, peer-to-peer listening, including resource referrals and practical guidance.
 Students are welcome to come in to talk about homesickness, personal grievances, mental health, instances of oppression and/or discrimination, sexual violence, academic challenges, and more!
 The PSC should not be used in the place of professional mental health services, but we are more than happy to listen to your experiences, and assist you with reaching out to further supports.

 Clubs